 Arca Noae is pleased to announce the immediate availability of a new release of our MultiMac NIC driver package.

-Note that when you install this package, four of the drivers are marked as untested (MMAE, MMALC, MMIGB, MMSK) and are not automatically selected for installation.
-This means that the developer does not have the hardware to test these drivers and could not get someone to test them.
-If you want to use these drivers, you must select them on the packages page of the installer.
-If you use one of these four drivers and would like to become the official tester for it, please see the info section of the .txt file for the driver (mmae.txt for example) after installation, or the ReadMe on the wiki.
+Note that when you install this package, one of the drivers is marked as untested (MMSK) and is not automatically selected for installation.
+This means that the developer does not have the hardware to test this driver and could not get someone to test it.
+If you want to use this driver, you must select it on the packages page of the installer.
+If you use this driver and would like to become the official tester for it, please see the info section of the .txt file for the driver (MMSK.txt) after installation, or the ReadMe on the wiki.

 As always, please read the .txt file that comes with each driver and also provided on the wiki.
 If you have problems with any of the drivers in this release, please read the Debugging Guide in the wiki first.
 If your problem cannot be resolved with the Debugging Guide, then the problem should be reported to the ticketing system.
 Simply log in with your Arca Noae credentials, select MultiMac from the list of projects, and open a ticket.